gitattributes(5) - phpMan

 Note

-When text=auto normalization is enabled in an existing
+When text=auto conversion is enabled in a cross-platform

 $ git status # Show files that will be normalized